Sarrasine: Castrati in opera

 Sarrasine gives us a closer look at the role of castrati in both common opera and in religious tradition.
-Catholicism in Italy dictated that there could be no female singers, and the high voice parts were usually sung by either prepubescent boys or castrati.
-In order to become a castrato, a boy had to give up his "manhood", i.e., have his testes removed at a very early age.
-Because of the popularity of Italian opera throughout 18th-century Europe (except France), castrati such as Farinelli, Ferri, Pacchierotti, and Senesino became the first operatic superstars, earning enormous fees and hysterical public adulation.
+Catholicism in Italy prohibited female singers, and the high voice parts were usually sung by either prepubescent boys or castrati.
+To become a castrato, a boy had to give up his "manhood", i.e., have his testes removed at a very early age.
+Because of the popularity of Italian opera throughout 18th-century Europe (except France), castrati such as Farinelli, Ferri, Pacchierotti, and Senesino became the first operatic superstars, earning enormous fees and enthusiastic public adulation.
 However, many did not survive the surgery, or did not last very long after it.
 Castrati developed many health problems, as testosterone is needed for healthy growth in boys, and without the glands that supply the majority of testosterone during a critical period of development, the body does not grow correctly.
-Besides the only wanted side effect (the lack of lengthening the vocal cords), a castrato's arms and legs were often disproportionally long, they did not have much muscle mass, and other problems, such as osteoporosis and erectile dysfunction were common later in life.
+Besides the intended effect (preventing the vocal cords from lengthening), a castrato's arms and legs were often disproportionally long, they did not have much muscle mass, and other problems, such as osteoporosis and erectile dysfunction, were common later in life.
 The story of Sarrasine is made much more believable by the fact that, due to their severe hormonal imbalance, castrati often developed real breast tissue, a condition called gynecomastia.